spotinst/help/src/docs/ocean/cluster-overview-tab.md

 This tab displays:

-*   Total cluster savings, and the percentage of the saved cluster costs in the selected time range, where:
+*   Total cluster savings and the percentage of the saved cluster costs in the selected time range, where:

     *   **Total cluster savings** = price for running OD instances – price for running spot instances.
     *   **Percentage of cluster costs** = [total price for running OD instances – total price for running spot instances] / total price for running OD instances x 100.

 *   CPU resources in vCPU Hours.
 *   Memory resources in GiB Hours.
 *   GPU resources in GPU Hours.

 ### Ocean Savings from Bin Packing